ISC Men's Indoor Soccer League-Session II-January -March 2018

 We only offer 1 method of payment unless a player qualifies for financial assistance.
 Each individual player must register online and pay their full fee with a credit card or debit card online at the time of registration in order to be eligible to play for your team.
 This payment option is unique in that we actually try to make each person responsible for their own fees.
 We set up payment this way so that one person, for example a coach or team captain, is not burdened with having to pay the team entry fee for all the players.

-Some financial assistance is offered to ISC players and ISC/Alliance merger players.
-Financial assistance is ONLY provided to ISC youth club players and ISC/Alliance merger players enrolled in the advanced year round program.
+Some financial assistance is offered to ISC players.
+Financial assistance is ONLY provided to ISC youth club players enrolled in the advanced year round program.
 Financial assistance is NOT offered to adult players.
 Our director will work with the current players who qualify for financial assistance to ensure that they receive aid in order to participate.
-Please contact Jon Cook @ firstname.lastname@example.org to inquire about financial assistance.
+Please contact Jon Cook @ email@example.com to inquire about financial assistance.
+We have a separate drop down option in the registration for Financial assistance players.
+The fee is lower for financial assistance players.

 Each individual player must register and pay online, but a captain or coach must register your team by contacting our league director, Jon Cook, so that we know which 11 players that have registered will be assigned to your team.
-In addition, the team captain that registers will be the person to input any scheduling requests.
 Information on how to register the roster for the team is below.

 How to Register the team (For team captains and coaches only):